Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one: Results

-which is just the Wen plaquette model\cite{Wen_plaquette}, that is equivalent to the toric code\cite{Kitaev_toric} hosting the $Z_2$ QSL ground state with topological order.
+which is the exactly solvable Wen plaquette model\cite{Wen_plaquette}, and is equivalent to the toric code\cite{Kitaev_toric} hosting the exact $Z_{2}$ QSL ground state with topological order.
+The ground states of Wen plaquette model on torus is topologically four-fold degeneracy.
 Note different $\mathrm{sign}V$'s lead to the same topological order.

-The phase diagram of interacting Majorana fermion model for $V\neq0$ is sketched in FIG.~\ref{fig:phase}.
-Due to the bipartiteness of square lattice, the sign of nearest neighbor interaction is irrelevant and we set $t>0$.
-For positive $U$, the spin order dominates while for negative $U$, the pairing order dominates.
-According to the projective symmetry group classification\cite{Wen_plaquette}, the ground state is $Z2A$ and $Z2B$ QSL for positive and negative $K$ respectively.